 CSPs give you full visibility into project access

 Having continuous visibility into where and when sensitive data has been viewed, copied, or downloaded is a critical part of maintaining security throughout a distributed organization.
-That’s precisely why we’ve built a centralized audit log into Atlassian Access, which provides enterprise-grade security and administration across Atlassian products.
-Using Access’s audit log, IT managers can monitor user access across pages and projects at a glance, helping streamline data loss protection, activity monitoring, and collaboration control.
+That’s precisely why we’ve built a centralized audit log into Atlassian Guard, which provides enterprise-grade security and administration across Atlassian products.
+Using Guard’s audit log, IT managers can monitor user access across pages and projects at a glance, helping streamline data loss protection, activity monitoring, and collaboration control.

 Fear: Subscription costs make migrating to cloud too expensive